tsukimizake/company-dcd/Readme.md

 Configuration
 ------------

-Make sure that the `dcd-client` and `dcd-server` binaries are in your `executable-path`.
+1: Make sure that the `dcd-client` and `dcd-server` binaries are in your `executable-path`.
 Otherwise, please set the variables  `company-dcd-client-executable` and `company-dcd-server-executable` using `M-x customize`.

-And insert following to your init.el.
+2: Insert following to your init.el.
 ```
 (require 'company-dcd)
 (add-hook 'd-mode-hook 'company-dcd-mode)